tstec-innovo/lappybootstrappy/README.md

 ## Known Issues / Needed Improvements

-* Admin pass includes a newline character by default.

-* The latest image isn't being automatically used.
-This needs to be fixed ASAP.
+* ANSIBLE_CONTENT_SSH_KEY will not be used to authenticate in the case where another valid key (ex. the default id_rsa) is already loaded into ssh-agent.
+* The script assumes the correct admin password has been supplied.
+Admin password should be checked immediately and the script should fail if not working.
 * SSH known_hosts is not included on the Docker instance.
 For now, host_key_checking=False has been set in ansible config.

-**WARNING:** If you're using dseditgroup to manage sshd access.
-This script will clobber your config.
-Having this script be the only thing to manage sshd access is actually what I want for the command-and-control, laptop0.
-**WARNING:** If you're running sshd on localhost this script will turn it off at the end.
-Again this is desirable for the use-case specified above.
+* IO redirection and pipes don't work in commands wrapped by expect (to be expected from expect).

-The su.expect script and wrapper "run_as" functions areound it are some hackey shite.
+* The su.expect script and wrapper "run_as" functions areound it are some hackey shite.
 I do think an 'expect' command is the right approach to enable only requiring the admin password to be entered once.
 It's available on the base-install of OSX and at-worst an easily available supported package on any linux/bsd distro.
 Still I've hacked on the script repeatedly until it just works.
-Some examples which may point to possible issues:

-* run_as_sudo requires that full paths to binaries are passed, seems like environment isn't initializing for some reason.
+Some examples which may point to possible issues: The run_as_sudo function requires that full paths to binaries are passed, seems like environment isn't initializing for some reason.
-* IO redirection and pipes don't work, which is to be expected from expect.

-ANSIBLE_CONTENT_SSH_KEY will not be used to authenticate in the case where another valid key (ex. the default id_rsa) is already loaded into ssh-agent.

 ## Author